 These are the big three you’ll need at most viewings:

-And it doesn’t hurt to have a chequebook handy, too, in case you can sign off on the lease and provide cheques for first and last month’s rent on the spot.
+It doesn’t hurt to have a chequebook handy, too, in case you can sign off on the lease and provide cheques for first and last month’s rent on the spot.

 (However, if a landlord is asking for cold hard cash upfront, you might want to steer clear — as a Radio-Canada investigation recently revealed, buildings across the city are using tactics that violate provincial tenancy laws.)